 Before entering academia, Scholz was a law clerk for the American Civil Liberties Union of Massachusetts and the Center for Democracy and Technology.

 Her research interests include contracts, torts, commercial law, information privacy and intellectual property.

-Algorithms and Contract Law, in Cambridge Handbook on Law and Algorithms (forthcoming with Cambridge University Press 2019)
+Algorithms and Contract Law, in The Cambridge Handbook on Law and Algorithms (Woodrow Barfield, editor) (Cambridge University Press 2020)

-Algorithmic Contracts and Consumer Privacy, in Smart Contracts and Block Chain Technology: Role of Contract Law (forthcoming with Cambridge University Press 2019)
+Algorithmic Contracts and Consumer Privacy, in Smart Contracts and Block Chain Technology: Role of Contract Law (Larry DiMatteo, editor) (Cambridge University Press 2019)

-Toward a Consumer Contract Law for an Algorithmic Age, in Law and Autonomous Systems (forthcoming with Beck/Hart 2019)
+Toward a Consumer Contract Law for an Algorithmic Age, in Law and Autonomous Systems (Horst Eidenmueller, editor) (C.H.
+Beck 2019)

 Two Cheers for Cyborgs, 2022 U. Chi.
 L. Rev. Online __ (forthcoming 2022)

 Private Rights of Action in Privacy Law, 63 Wm. & Mary L. Rev. 1639 (2022)